Welcome to the

 Excusing an Absence:

 We have created an attendance message phone line specific to excusing full-day absences.
 You may reach the attendance line by dialing (571) 377-7037.
-Please note that written notification is still required in addition to leaving a message for Manassas City Public Schools High School students.
+Please note that written notification is required in addition to leaving a message for Manassas City Public Schools High School students.

 Unexcused Absences and Tardies: